Search Results for

 You may want to register multiple managed api interfaces within the same project.
 Also, you may want to share some common configuration between apis without repeating yourself, but at the same time, you may need to set some specific ones for some of it.
 This is where the ApizrRegistry comes on stage.

-Here is an example of how to register multiple managed api interfaces manually:
+Here is an example of how to register a managed instance of multiple api interfaces, sharing a single common configuration:

 public override void ConfigureServices(IServiceCollection services)